13. Peter Frampton, Frampton Comes Alive (1976)

 Eagles, 'Hotel California' (1976)

 This is, and will always be, the peak of the Eagles - hands down!
-The Long Run will have hits and be a good album, but this album is the Eagles.
+The Long Run will have hits and be a good album, but this album is the Eagles' pek of perfomance and their art.
 The hits; "Hotel California", "New Kid In Town" and "Life In The Fast Lane" were not enough.
 "Victim Of Love" and "Wasted Time" should have been hits, too.
 But by this time, the Eagles were breaking apart and it showed on The Long Run in 1979.